displaydata/view-dc-events/README.md

 ### dynamic-audit
 This index contains WebApi requests and responses and can be used by developers as a way of assisting development and debugging of their own API integration effort to drive Dynamic Solution. *NOTE*: These events are undocumented as they are meant as an assist to developers only.
 They are subjected to rapid change between releases and as such should not be used as the basis for 'managing' Dynamic Solution.
 They are provided purely as a useful feature for developers.

+### dynamic-debug
+This index contains un-structured log events to assist Displaydata development debug specific issues.
+Again, these are subject to rapid change between releases and should not be used as the basis for 'managing' Dynamic Solution.

 ### fallback
 Events that fall through any previous condition.
 This should not contain any entries